bokeh/bokeh/sphinx/source/docs/user_guide/tools.rst

 setting the ``dimension`` property to ``width`` or ``height``.

 .. note::
-    To make a multiple selection, you have to press the SHIFT key and to clear the selection you have to press ESC key.
+    To make a multiple selection, press the SHIFT key.
+To clear the selection, press the ESC key.

 BoxZoomTool
 '''''''''''